Back to Results

 In a world where millions perish from preventable diseases amid unprecedented wealth and technological advancement, Pandemics, Poverty, and Politics

-Drawing from three decades of experience in the public health field, Tyler B. Evans, MD, MS, MPH, presents a unique and deeply personal narrative.
+Drawing from over two decades of experience in the public health field, Tyler B. Evans, MD, MS, MPH, presents a unique and deeply personal narrative.
 The book begins with a foundational introduction to social medicine and health systems, as well as the social and political determinants of health.
-Case studies from every major pandemic since the mid-nineteenth century to current times—beginning with the third plague and ending with COVID-19—highlight the common social and political drivers of these outbreaks.
+Dr. Evans provides readers with examples of every major pandemic starting with the turn of the twentieth century to current times—beginning with the third plague and ending with COVID-19—highlighting the common social and political drivers of these outbreaks.
 Fractured health systems worsened by social disruption place inordinate stress on societies and disproportionately impact the most vulnerable.
-Case studies ranging from malaria and Neglected Tropical Diseases to influenza, HIV/AIDS, Ebola, and tuberculosis, reinforce how socio-political factors build upon each other; for example, high population stress following political repression and unrest in Apartheid South Africa contributed to a major outbreak of HIV in the 1990s.
+These historic examples of pandemics in addition to more contemporary examples of ongoing epidemics and major public health concerns ranging from malaria and neglected tropical diseases to influenza, HIV/AIDS, diarrheal diseases, Ebola, and tuberculosis reinforce how sociopolitical factors build upon each other.
+Case in point: high population stress following political repression and unrest in apartheid South Africa contributed to a major outbreak of HIV in the 1990s, as did multinational diamond mining and minimal infrastructure help precipitate the worst ebola outbreak in history in Sierra Leone.

 While scientific advancements have progressed, the failure to address underlying social inequities leaves us vulnerable to even more devastating health crises.
-This book is an essential read for public health professionals, policymakers, students, and anyone committed to understanding and mitigating the complex factors that underpin global health emergencies.
+This book is an essential read for public health and health care professionals, policymakers, social science researchers, students, and anyone committed to understanding and mitigating the complex factors that underpin global health emergencies.

 About